Fun Things to do in Lightning Ridge

 Australian Opal Centre

-The best place to begin your opal journey, the centre is not a shop selling opals (although they do sell some) but rather the world’s leading collection of opalised fossils.
-It may be small but there is plenty to see here and the staff were really knowledgeable and happy to answer questions
+The best place to begin your opal journey, the centre is not a shop (although they do sell some) but rather the world’s leading collection of opalised fossils.
+It may be small but the collection here is impressive and the staff were knowledgeable and happy to answer questions

 A dinosaur fossil at the Opal Centre

 We learnt during our visit to the New Australian Opal Centre being built near Lunatic Hill at the cost of 33 million dollars.
-The project is due to be completed in 2022 we have heard.
+The project was due to be completed in 2022 and then 2024, but it is now underway and perhaps late 2025 will be the year!
 Definitely, a reason to go back!

 Where: 11 Morilla Street, Lightning Ridge